churd-git/Threat-Hunting-T1059/README.md

 ---

 ## High-Level TOR related IoC Discovery Plan:
-1. Check DeviceFileEvents for any tor(.exe) or firefox(.exe) file events
+1. Check DeviceProcessEvents for commands using the -EncodedCommand Flag
-2. Check DeviceProcessEvents for any signs of installation or usage
+2. Check DeviceEvents for any signs of installation or usage
-3. Check DeviceNetworkEvents for any signs of outgoing connections over known TOR ports
+3. Check AlertEvidence for Antivirus status

 ---